Immerse in Luxury: Blue Lagoon Iceland Experience

 Why is the Blue Lagoon so blue?

 The majestic and drop-dead gorgeous shade of bright blue occurs from the Silica reflecting sunlight.
-There is no question why it is so iconic and one of the most photographed lagoons in the entire world.
+There is no question why it's one of the best hot springs in Iceland (if not the best) and one of the most photographed lagoons in the entire world.
 Some think the color is enhanced in photographs, but it is truly the natural color of the volcanic waters.

 What is the temperature of the Blue Lagoon?